DoSomething/chompy/.github/PULL_REQUEST_TEMPLATE.md

 ### Checklist

 - [ ] This PR has been added to the relevant Pivotal card.
+- [ ] Documentation added for new features/changed endpoints.
 - [ ] Added appropriate feature/unit tests.